 Generally though, we felt supremely safe and comfortable on the Pure Air Pro, more so than on some other scooters, and would recommend it to tentative riders.

-When we tested the Pure Air Pro the scooter didn’t have a tie-in app, but Pure confirmed we’ll be seeing one very soon.
+When we tested the Pure Air Pro the scooter didn’t have a tie-in app, but the Pure Electric app launched since.

 Scooter apps are really handy – they can let you check the charge of your vehicle while you’re not riding it, view stats for your individual and collective journeys on the thing, remotely lock the scooter and get it warmed up before a journey, depending on the scooter and app in question.